y0onus/parkin-/README.md

-# Smart Parking Gate & Display System
+# Smart Parking System - Raspberry Pi
 This project implements a smart parking-gate and display system using a Raspberry Pi, infrared sensors, servos, an I2C LCD and a Firebase realtime database.
 It also includes a public website where users can check free/occupied parking slots in real-time.